 Over the years, the disease of addiction has taken on many definitions and many negative stereotypes.
-We’ve heard it’s a ‘lack of control’ or a ‘willpower issue’ – but thanks to scientific research about drug addiction, we have learned that the disease of addiction is really the disease of the brain.
+We’ve heard it’s a ‘lack of control’ or a ‘willpower issue’ – but thanks to scientific research about drug addiction, we now understand that the disease of addiction is really a disease of the brain.

 Even with the widespread awareness we’ve gained from 12-Step programs, the negative stereotypes and societal beliefs about addiction still surface.
 People suffering from addiction have been pegged as delinquents, criminals, unemployed, dirty, homeless, junkies, free-loaders, and more.
 The truth is that addiction has not, will not, and does not discriminate.
 Those diagnosed with the disease of addiction are just like us.
 They are dads, soccer moms, high-powered executives, business owners, country club members, and more.